 logo

-Lower back pain, or lumbar pain, refers to pain in the lower back and surrounding areas.
-Lower back pain is very common.
-Since it is a symptom experienced as frequently as a cold in daily life, it is easy to dismiss it as insignificant.
+Back pain, or lumbago, refers to pain in the lower back and surrounding areas.
+Back pain is very common.
+Because it is a symptom experienced as frequently in daily life as a cold, it is easy to dismiss it as insignificant.

-In fact, lower back pain is a symptom that most people who work sitting down experience.
-The probability of experiencing back pain at some point in life is about 80% of the population.
-Among them, 14% complain of lower back pain for more than two weeks, and 2% of those also have pain in the back and legs, with only 1% of these being patients who will undergo surgery.
+In fact, back pain is a common ailment among most people who work while sitting.
+About 80% of the population is likely to experience back pain at some point in their lives.
+Of these, 14% complain of back pain lasting more than two weeks, 2% experience pain in both their lower back and legs, and it is said that only 1% of them will require surgery.

-Most back pain is simple lower back pain that improves just by correcting lifestyle habits.
-According to a spinal neurosurgeon, even severe lower back pain can be managed well with medication and physical therapy, reducing pain and allowing for a normal life.
+Most cases of back pain are simple lower back pain that improves simply by correcting lifestyle habits.
+According to a spinal neurosurgeon, even somewhat severe back pain can be alleviated and lead a normal life without difficulty if properly managed through medication and physical therapy.

-So, should people with back pain but no underlying health conditions exercise or not?
-Regarding this, there is research showing that you should not reduce exercise by using back pain as an excuse; instead, exercising more frequently can improve the symptoms.
+So, should people with back pain without underlying conditions exercise or not?
+In this regard, there are research findings indicating that one should not reduce exercise using back pain as an excuse, and that symptoms improve when exercised more frequently.

-A research team at the University of Alberta in Canada observed 240 patients with chronic lower back pain over 16 weeks, dividing them into four groups: those who exercised 2, 3, or 4 days a week, and those who did not exercise at all.
+A research team at the University of Alberta in Canada divided 240 male and female patients with chronic back pain into four groups—those who exercised 2, 3, or 4 days a week and those who did not—and observed them for 16 weeks.

-As a result, people who exercised for four days showed an improvement in quality of life, such as reduced back pain and fatigue, compared to other groups.
+As a result, it was found that people who exercised for 4 days had a better quality of life than other groups, with reduced back pain and lethargy.

-28% of people who exercised 4 days experienced reduced pain, compared to 18% for 3 days and 14% for 2 days.
-Additionally, physical and mental quality of life increased by 28%, 22%, and 16% respectively, depending on the group.
+The percentage of people reporting reduced pain was 28% in the group that exercised for 4 days, 18% in the 3-day group, and 14% in the 2-day group.
+Additionally, physical and mental quality of life improved by 28%, 22%, and 16%, respectively, depending on the group.

-The research team said, "There is a common belief that people with back pain should not exercise frequently, but this study shows that lifting weights about four days a week can reduce pain and improve quality of life."
+The research team stated, “There is a common belief that people with back pain should not exercise frequently, but this study shows that lifting weights about four days a week reduces pain and improves quality of life.”

-This research finding was presented at the American College of Sports Medicine conference under the title "Exercise More, Not Less, To Ease Aching Back" to alleviate back pain.
+The results of this study were presented at the American College of Sports Medicine conference under the title "Exercise More, Not Less, To Ease Aching Back."

 =============

-A few years ago, I suffered a lot from back pain.
+I suffered a lot from back pain a few years ago.

-I really walked along the creek on my way home from work for a long time.
+I walked along the stream for a really long time on my way home from work.

 Walking while listening to the radio,

-In the evening, I do a lot of stretching that also straightens my back.
+In the evening, I do a lot of stretching to straighten my back.

 1